-[22] Case management decisions should not be lightly disturbed given that the justice has of law or a palpable overriding error of fact, the case management judge should be given deference.
+[22] Case management decisions should not be lightly disturbed given that the justice has "conducted extensive hearings and has a good deal of familiarity with the facts."
+Absent an error of law or a palpable overriding error of fact, the case management judge should be given deference.
 With respect to discretionary decisions, intervention is warranted only when the judge has "misdirected himself on the facts or the law, proceeded arbitrarily, or if the decision is so clearly wrong as to amount to an injustice".